albertochong/AWS-KAFKA-CLUSTER/3 - KAFKA MANAGEMENT TOOLS.md

 # Kafka Administration and Monitoring TOOLS
 Here you can find some tools for cluster kafka management and monitoring.
-By defautl Kafka give mettrics exposing JMX(Java Management)
+By defautl Kafka give mettrics exposing JMX(Java Management Extensions)

 ### Install and Configure Agent JMX and Prometheus Server
 ###### References : https://github.com/prometheus/jmx_exporter